 Baltazar’s wish was originally expected to impact 100 students at Longview, however, the other special education teachers in the school saw the impact these new materials were having and started using them in their own classrooms.

 “Now our principal is encouraging all the teachers here to apply,” Baltazar laughed.

-As a wish recipient, Baltazar joined the other winning teachers on the field at the Cactus Bowl last December to be recognized and celebrated for the work they do, impacting children’s lives each day.
+As a wish recipient, Baltazar joined the other winning teachers on the field at the 2016 Cactus Bowl (now Cheez-It Bowl) to be recognized and celebrated for the work they do, impacting children’s lives each day.

 “To be at a big bowl game and to get to interact with all the other educators was such a rare experience,” Baltazar said.
 “I am very grateful.”